traitecoevo/taxonlookup/README.md

 [![Build Status](https://travis-ci.org/wcornwell/TaxonLookup.png?branch=master)](https://travis-ci.org/wcornwell/TaxonLookup)

-This is designed to be a living database--it will update as taxonomy changes (and it always will).
-There is a set of scripts that dynamically build a genus-family-order look-up table for vascular plants.
-The data for this lookup primarily comes from three sources:
+This is designed to be a living database--it will update as taxonomy changes (which it always will).
+There is a set of scripts that dynamically build a genus-family-order look-up table for vascular plants with the data lookup primarily coming from three sources:

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families

-2. [APWeb](http://www.mobot.org/MOBOT/research/APweb/) for family level synonymies and family to order
+2. [APWeb](http://www.mobot.org/MOBOT/research/APweb/) for family-level synonymies and family to order

 3. [A higher-level taxonomy lookup](http://datadryad.org/resource/doi:10.5061/dryad.63q27.2/1.1) compiled by [Dave Tank](http://phylodiversity.net/dtank/Tank_Lab/Tank_Lab.html) and colleagues

-To complete the family to order data (beyond the taxonomic scope of APWeb) we add a few additional family to order mappings for non-seed plants (mostly ferns).
+To complete the family-to-order data we add a few additional family to order mappings for non-seed plants (mostly ferns which are beyond the taxonomic scope of APWeb).
 We also correct some spelling errors, special character issues, and other errors from The Plant List.
-We will try to keep this up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.
+We will try to keep this error correction up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.

 To use the data from the most recent release.
 First install and load devtools; that will then let you load the package from this respository: